 A lot of pet owners prefer to use a nail grinder rather than a pair of clippers as there is less chance of cutting into the quick of your dog’s toenail and causing any bleeding.
 If you think you would be more comfortable using a grinder than a pair of clippers then this is a good choice.
 It has a 4 out of 5-star rating on chewy.com and you can read the reviews for yourself here.

 - Diamond bit grinder.

 - Low motor noise.

 - Suitable for dogs, cats, rabbits & birds.

 3. ConairPro Professional Nail Grinder

-The ConairPro Nail Grinder is a corded grinder meaning it has the advantage of not needed to be charged or running out of power during grooming.
+The ConairPro Nail Grinder is a corded grinder meaning it has the advantage of not needing to be charged or running out of power during grooming.
 It has a quiet motor and is designed to be comfortable to use being lightweight with a comfortable grip.
 This grinder also comes with a protective guard and has interchangeable stone/sander attachment for more stubborn nails.
-This product has a 4.2 out of 5 star rating on Amazon and you can read the reviews here.
+This product has a 4.2 out of 5-star rating on chewy.com and you can read the reviews here.

 - Corded (no need for charging or loss of power).